jordanskole/ray-the-plant/README.md

 | .__/ \__,_|_|   \__|_|\___|_|\___(_)_|\___/
 |_|                     https://particle.io/

 > Setup is easy!
-Let's get started...
+Let\'s get started...
 ?
 Hello Stranger!
 This seems to be your first time here.
 What would you like to do?
 (Use arrow keys)
 ❯ Create a new account